The Center for Student Success (OASIS)

 The Office of Community and Student Engagement (CASE) provides opportunities for student to engage in community-building volunteer activities.
 Through the database of not-for-profits, individual students or student clubs and organizations can discover the multitude of opportunities, both local and international, to serve their community and prepare for effective citizenship.
 The Office provides information for the development and implementation of service-learning/community-based learning opportunities, community partner building and advocacy.
 Currently we offer specific opportunities such as Big Brother/Big Sister Clubs, Boys and Girls Club of America for Husson students who work to mentor youth in our communities, and the Commuter Assistant program for upper-class students to work with incoming Husson Students.

-The Counseling Services Center staff provides a number of services, including evaluation, personal coaching and performance enhancement, individual therapy, couples therapy, outreach, consultation and instruction.
+Husson Counseling Services staff provides a number of services, including evaluation, personal coaching and performance enhancement, individual therapy, couples therapy, groups, outreach, consultation and instruction.
 They also offer substance abuse programming and counseling for students who are concerned about their own alcohol or substance abuse, or that of others.
 This might include prevention, early intervention, assessment, education, individual and group counseling, and referral.

 Students are eligible for free, time-limited counseling services from our licensed mental health professionals between the hours of 8:00 am and 4:00 pm Monday through Friday.

 The residential community is comprised of four residence halls – three traditional halls and one suite-style hall.
-The traditional halls (Bell, Carlisle, and Hart) are co-ed by floor, mostly double rooms, with a mixture of freshmen to seniors, and shared bathroom on each floor.
-Every room comes with the following furnishings for each student: desk, chair, dresser, wardrobe, bunkable/stackable bed (in most cases), and mattress.
+We also have Townhouse units that provide an on-campus private living experience supported by the university environment.
+The traditional halls (Bell, Carlisle, and Hart) are co-ed by floor, mostly double rooms, with a mixture of first year to graduate student, and a mixture of individual and community bathrooms on each floor.
+Every room comes with the following furnishings for each student: desk, chair, dresser, wardrobe, bunkable bed, and mattress.
 Furthermore, each room is equipped with a cable TV outlet and access to wireless internet as well as the use of a hard-wired data port.
-One Micro-Chill® is provided for each room.
-All housing contracts include a board plan.
+One Micro-Chill® is provided for each residence hall room.
+All housing contracts include a board plan aside from the Townhouse units which a student can elect to have or not depending on their need due to the provided kitchen.

 Husson University’s Student Activities Office works to enhance the student life experience by providing a wide variety of activities and programs to engage and enrich the campus community.
 Programming provides social, educational and cultural opportunities.
 Activities are held both on and off campus and are available free or at reduced fees to students.
-Students are encouraged to be actively involved with the Student Activities Office by serving on programming advisory boards or working in the office in a work study position.
+Students are encouraged to be actively involved with the Student Activities Office by attending events, collaborating on behalf of a student organization and volunteering on events.
 Current Student Activities Programs can be found on Facebook, Twitter, and Instagram (@HussonSA).

 Student Health Services